delaaxe/zk2-poc/README.md

 ```
 yarn deposit
 ```
+* Transfer 0.001 ETH from L1 to L2

 ### Deploy ArgentAccountNoProxy

 ```
 yarn deploy_no_proxy
 ```
+* Deploy two `ArgentAccountNoProxy`
+* Transfer ETH from signer to Account 1
+* Call `execute` on Account 1 to transfer ETH to Account 2

 ### Deploy ArgentAccount

 ```
 yarn deploy
 ```
+* Deploy one implementation of `ArgentAccount`
+* Deploy two `Proxy`
+* Transfer ETH from signer to Account 1
+* Call `execute` on Account 1 to transfer ETH to Account 2

 ## TO DO